-Why is Sodium Hydroxide so important to Paper Industry?
+Why is Sodium Hydroxide so Important to Paper Industry?

-Sodium hydroxide commonly known as caustic soda is produced industrially via Chlor-alkali process.
-This involves the electrolysis of aqueous Sodium Chloride solution, resulting in the formation of Sodium Hydroxide along with Hydrogen and Chlorine gases as a by-product.
+Sodium hydroxide commonly known as caustic soda is produced industrially via the Chlor-alkali process.
+This involves the electrolysis of aqueous Sodium Chloride solution, resulting in the formation of Sodium Hydroxide along with Hydrogen and Chlorine gases as by-products.
 Another way of producing Sodium Hydroxide in the industry is through the metathesis reaction which involves the reaction of Sodium Carbonate with Calcium Hydroxide.
 This reaction will produce Sodium Hydroxide along with Calcium Carbonate as a by-product.

 Caustic Soda is available in the market as High Purity Grade Caustic Soda & Standard Grade.
-High Purity Grade Caustic Soda also called as membrane, mercury, and rayon or low-salt grade has a similar concentration compared to the Standard Grade Caustic Soda.
+High Purity Grade Caustic Soda also called membrane, mercury, and rayon or low-salt grade has a similar concentration compared to Standard Grade Caustic Soda.
 The main difference is that they contain lesser impurities such as iron or other salts.
 This grade is typically more expensive as compared to the lower Standard Grade.
-Standard Grade Caustic Soda is also known as diaphragm grade, which is named after the chlor-alkali production process using a diaphragm technology.
+Standard Grade Caustic Soda is also known as diaphragm grade, which is named after the chlor-alkali production process using diaphragm technology.

 How is Sodium hydroxide applied in this industry?

-- Sodium hydroxide in paper industry is also used for paper recycling.
-It causes the fibers to swell when they are placed in a solution with the sodium hydroxide.
+- Sodium hydroxide in the paper industry is also used for paper recycling.
+It causes the fibers to swell when they are placed in a solution with sodium hydroxide.
 This swelling helps to separate the ink that is attached to the fibers allowing the fibers to be reused.

-- The final application of sodium hydroxide in paper industry is pH control.
+- The final application of sodium hydroxide in the paper industry is pH control.
 In these applications, the goal is to optimize the process in which chemicals are being used.
 It saves money and makes the process more environmentally friendly.
-The best example to explain is when sodium hypochlorite is used as a bleaching chemical; sodium hydroxide is used to help keep the pH close to 8.0 as much as possible, because sodium hypochlorite is most effective at that pH level.
+The best example to explain is when sodium hypochlorite is used as a bleaching chemical sodium hydroxide is used to help keep the pH close to 8.0 as much as possible because sodium hypochlorite is most effective at that pH level.